aaronnorrish/CITS3200_Project/README.md

 This method requires the user to pass the URL to the first webpage of the [SSCI Master List](http://mjl.clarivate.com/cgi-bin/jrnlst/jlresults.cgi?PC=SS&mode=print&Page=1) and [A&HCI Master List](http://mjl.clarivate.com/cgi-bin/jrnlst/jlresults.cgi?PC=H&mode=print&Page=1), as well as the paths to the Excel files:
   * containing the SSCI and A&HCI Master Lists (two separate files)
+    * the Excel (.xlsx) master list files must contain a header with the following (or similarly titled) fields:
+        * Journal Title
+        * Publisher
+        * ISSN
+        * E-ISSN
+        * Country
+        * Language
+      in that order
   * which the user would like the updated data to be written to (also two separate files)

 as command line arguments.